Making the Most of your Money at Kew Gardens

 Kew Palace and Queen Charlotte’s Cottage close for winter.

-The White Peaks Cafe is next to the play area and does takeaway coffee which you’ll need while the kids go wild.
+The Family Kitchen and shop is next to the Children’s Garden and does takeaway coffee which you’ll need while the kids go wild.

 You can explore the Gardens in any direction but the Palm House is close to the Victoria Gate entrance.
-Be prepared for the humidity and make sure you climb up to the high walkway and down to the Marine Aquarium too.
+Be prepared for the humidity.

 Have a look in the Princess of Wales Conservatory next and, if it’s summer and the kids will allow, have a look inside Kew Palace.
 There’s a family trail to give you a reason to look around.